Aduseikay8096/alx-low_level_programming-1/0x00-hello_world/README.md

-# 0x00-Hello_World
+# Hello World

-This directory contains the first exercises programming in C.
+This directory contains the first set of exercises programming with C.

 ## How to Execute File